bahrus/be-fetch/README.md

 *be-fetch* turns the tag it adorns into a web component that inherits from [fetch-for](https://github.com/bahrus/fetch-for).

+It provides a way to declaratively define custom elements without script, but is strictly limited to non-visual "web components as a service" type custom elements.

 ```html
 <input name=op value=integrate>
 <input name=expr value=x^2>